Honors Congressional Internship Program

 Want More Information?

-Please consult the program brochure on UConn Experiential Global Learning’s Terra Dotta website for the full brochure, including the application.
+Please consult the program brochure on UConn Experiential Global Learning’s Terra Dotta website for the full brochure, including the application for the Spring 2025 program.
 You can find the information and application by clicking “Programs” at the top of the page, then searching for “Honors Congressional Internship Program” using the text box.

 You can also view our Spring 2023 Program information session recording here.